WinstonRoller/Portfolio/Circuit 2/README.md

 # Circuit 2: 8-bit Adder-Subtracter
 ## Concept:
 There are 2 switches, 1 for each number.
-There is also a switch for the mode.
-When the switch is off, it adds the 2 numbers, and when it is on it subtracts B from A.
+There is also a mode select switch to select between addition or subtraction.
+When the switch is off, it adds the 2 numbers, and when it is on it subtracts.
 ## How it works:
-The first switch, Switch A, sends each bit to an adder.
-The first switch on Switch A is the most significant bit, and the 8th switch is the least significant bit.
-Switch B however first goes into an XOR gate.
-Each bit is XORed with the output of the mode switch.
-If it’s subtracted the bits will be inverted, and the mode switch sends a bit through the carry-in on the adder, making the value 2’s compliment.
-If it is adding the number will not be inverted.
+This circuit adds or subtracts number B (bottom switch) from A (top switch).
+Each bit from number B is XORed with the output of the mode select.
+Off = Add, On = Subtract.
+If it’s subtracted the bits will be inverted, and the mode switch sends a bit through the carry-in on the adder, making the value negative.
 There are 2 adders, the first one handles the 4 least significant bits, and the second one handles the most significant bits.
-Once the number is added or subtracted, each bit goes to an LED and it will light up if it gets sent a 1.
+If an overflow occurs, then the blue LED will light up.

 ## Images
 ### Schematic